saeed51100/machine-learning/forex-prediction/classification/readme-04.txt

 # --------------------------

-1- The DataFrame (df) has 140,000 rows and 10 columns: DATETIME, DATE, TIME, OPEN, HIGH, LOW, CLOSE, TICKVOL, VOL, SPREAD 2- The timeframe is hourly; each row is one hourly candle.
+1- The DataFrame (df) has 140,000 rows and 10 columns: DATETIME, DATE, TIME, OPEN, HIGH, LOW, CLOSE, TICKVOL, VOL, SPREAD 2- The timeframe is H1 (hourly); each row is one hour of Forex OHLCV data.
-3- The df dataset is continuous with Forex market holiday gaps already filled.
+3- The dataset is fully continuous, with all holiday gaps already forward-filled.
-4- The DATETIME column is continuous and serves as the time index.
+4- The DATETIME column is strictly chronological and represents the true time index.
 5- I copied the first 130,000 rows from df into df_model and added a 'Label' column to it.
 The 'Label' column contains trend-reversal labels (0, 1, 2).
 6- I will use df_model (130,000 rows) for training, testing, and validation.
 7- The remaining 10,000 rows of df (rows 130,001 to 140,000) are completely unseen and will be reserved for real-world testing.
-8- Label distribution in df_model is highly imbalanced: [98.55%] are class 0, [0.73%] are class 1, and [0.73%] are class 2.
+8- The label distribution in df_model is highly imbalanced:
+    - Class 0 ≈ 98.55%
+    - Class 1 ≈ 0.73%
+    - Class 2 ≈ 0.73%
-9- Class weights alone are insufficient for this >98% imbalance — additional imbalance-handling strategies are required.
+9- Because imbalance is extremely high (>98%), class weights alone are insufficient; additional imbalance-handling strategies are required.
 10- When using df_model for train/test/validation, use chronological splitting: ['first 70% for training, next 15% for validation, last 15% for testing' or 'walk-forward validation'].
-11- Our goal is to reproduce the 'Label' column for unseen data.
+11- The final goal is to reproduce the 'Label' column for unseen data.

 # --------------------------
 Features and hyperparameters (must be used)